'I do feel safer': A look at Trump's travel ban supporters

 Jessica Herrmann, 50, of Coronado, California, said she is "perfectly fine" with immigration and has friends on all types of visas.
 But she thinks Trump's executive order will help ensure that nobody comes in without proper checks.

-"We're not mean, we're not anti-American," said Herrmann, who grew up in a military family.
+"We're not mean, we're not anti-American," said Herrmann, who is part of a military family.
 "It's kind of sad that we're going to automatically assume that what Trump's doing is a horrible thing when we're just checking who's coming in (to the country)."

-Many of the ban's proponents say they want to protect their families from something they perceive as a threat.
+Even some former refugees support Trump's actions.
+Helen Megido, a 43-year-old registered nurse in Federal Way, Washington, is herself a refugee who came to the US from Latvia in 1989.

-"We don't lock our doors before bed because we hate people outside," Tony Riley wrote on the Facebook page of CNN affiliate WKBW.
-"We lock them because we love the people inside."
+She said she waited six to nine months to get refugee status.

 Trump's immigration order: Which countries are affected?